 The mentioning of Harry's name was like the strike of a whip.
 For a moment, all Draco could see was red, and the next thing he knew he was inches away from Weasley, his teeth clenched and his chest tight.
 Weasley blinked owlishly at him, looking startled upon finding Draco so close.

-"You're not worth it," he sneered.
-"From now on, just stay out of my way."
+"Go be nice to someone else, if you're so keen," he sneered.
+"Just so long as you stay away from me."
 Draco mounted his broom and took off into the air, ready to give the next quaffle thrown at him the pummeling of its life.

 "Draco Malfoy!
 First string keeper for the Dragons."
 Madam Hooch announced.